-10. The proposed audit fee for the 2019/20 audit of the authority is £2,960 (2018/19: £2,900).
-In determining the audit fee, we have taken account of the risk exposure of the authority, the planned management assurances in place and the level of reliance we plan to take from the work of internal audit.
-Our audit approach assumes receipt of the unaudited annual accounts, with a complete working papers package by 30 June 2020.

-11. Where our audit cannot proceed as planned through, for example late receipt of unaudited annual accounts, a supplementary fee may be levied.
+- 12. The proposed audit fee for the 2020/21 audit of the Authority is £3,040 (2019/20 £2,960).
+In determining the audit fee we have taken account of the risk exposure of the Authority, the planned management assurances in place and the level of reliance we plan to take from the work of internal audit.
+Our audit approach assumes receipt of the unaudited annual accounts, with a complete working papers package by 30 June 2021. - 13.
+Where our audit cannot proceed as planned through, for example, late receipt of unaudited annual accounts or being unable to take planned reliance from the work of internal audit, a supplementary fee may be levied.
 An additional fee may also be required in relation to any work or other significant exercises out with our planned audit activity.